BenjaminBurton/terraform-azure/README.md

 # Initialize Terraform

-> Run terraform init to initialize the Terraform deployment.
-This command downloads the Azure provider required to manage your Azure resources.
+> Run terraform init to initialize the `Terraform` deployment.
+This command downloads the `Azure provider` required to manage your `Azure resources`.

 ```js
 terraform init -upgrade